AlexMachin1997/Food-Allergy-Mobile-Application/README.md

     * If you have the emulator running it will run on that device
     * If you have a physical device attached it will run on that device
     * **Note**: Only one device can run at once

-## Testing
-Comming soon in a future update

 ## Deployment notes
 To use the API, you can deploy it to various playstores a platforms like: